jzbruno/interview/README.md

 Write a function that returns the sum of all integers between two integers.
 For example given 3 and 5 the return should be 12 or (3 + 4 + 5) = 12.

+## Game of Life

+Based on Conway's Game of Life https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life.

+Used to validate understanding and use of more complex data structures and edge cases.

+The game of life has a grid of cells that have one of two states, alive or dead.
+In each step of the game the cells are updated using a set of rules.
+Complete the function that updates the game board with the next generation.

+1. Any live cell with fewer than two live neighbors dies, as if by underpopulation.
+2. Any live cell with two or three live neighbors lives on to the next generation.
+3. Any live cell with more than three live neighbors dies, as if by overpopulation.
+4. Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.